Listing Courses and Certificates on your CV / Resume

 The ‘Certifications’ section of your CV is where you list official qualifications issued by accredited or recognised institutions.
 These can be industry-specific or skills-related qualifications.

 If the course you have taken is necessary for the job you’re applying for and you have received a professional qualification for it, then it’s best to list the course in this section of the CV.
+You can easily do this using one of our resume templates.

 For example, if you’re a chartered accountant and you have been awarded the Chartered Certified Accountant qualification, listing the qualification in the ‘Certifications’ section ensures that it will grab recruiters’ attention.